schierlm/Oberon2013Modifications/RemoveFloatingPoint/README.md

 (probably because that is the way how floating point support was added to the compiler in the first place).

+[`Splines.patch`](Splines.patch) can be used to compile [DrawAddons](../DrawAddons/README.md) modification on a system without floating point; expect some rough approximations and overflow artifacts when drawing Splines, though.

 Removing Floating Point
 -----------------------